-- Global ETRs Information is determined at a system-wide level - Regional ETRs Information is determined at a divisional level in OMS - Local ETRs Information is determined at municipal, town, and/or an individual job basis
+- Global ETRs Information is determined at a system-wide level - Regional ETRs Information is determined at a divisional level in OMS; ETR information is also provided on a county basis via the Outage Map - NOTE: Due to jurisdictional boundaries and our divisional footprint, there might be some differences between ETR information between divisional and county levels - Local ETRs Information is determined at municipal, town, and/or an individual job basis

 Currently, banners on the outage map can include information that clarifies definitions applicable to ETRs, any known deficiencies or issues related to ETRs, when updated information can be expected, and other pertinent storm information (see Section 7.4).
-The PSEG Long Island storm website display is in development to include Global, Regional, or Local ETRs and descriptors to further assist customers' understanding of these ETRs (i.e., system/island-wide, county/area-wide, etc.).
+The PSEG Long Island outage website display includes Global, Regional, or Local ETRs and descriptors to further assist customers' understanding of these ETRs (i.e., system/island-wide, county/area-wide, etc.).